-Political and Human Rights.
 Recent human rights concerns in Mexico focused on the killing of human rights lawyer Digna Ochoa on October 19, 2001, prompting calls for action.
 Subsequently, President Fox freed two anti-logging activists in November 2001, and a military critic in February 2002.
 President Fox also welcomed a report by the National Human Rights Commission on human rights violations in the 1970s and 1980s, and designated a special prosecutor in early 2002 to prosecute those responsible for the past abuses.
-The State Department's March 2002 human rights report on Mexico, while noting progress, found many continuing violations of human rights.
+On September 27, 2002, two generals already arrested and convicted on drug trafficking charges, and a major were charged with homicide for the killing of 143 people in the 1970s.
+On March 24, 2003, authorities charged Luis de la Barreda Moreno, the former head of the now disbanded secret police, with torture and murder of alleged guerrilla leader Jesus Piedra Ibarra in the mid-1970s.